alchemy-swift/alchemy/Docs/3a_RoutingBasics.md

 # Routing: Basics

+## Handling Requests

+When a request comes through the host & port on which your server is listening, it immediately gets routed into the global `Router`.

 Alchemy has built in support for routing incoming HTTP REST requests.
 Routing happens through a singleton `HTTPRouter` class.

 Access it via injection & register routes to it, likely in the `setup()` of your `Application` type.